-Over the years Coca-Cola has created new drinks, new flavours and new pack sizes because the company believes in giving its consumers more choice.
-Stevia, a zero-calorie sweetener, used in drinks like Coca-Cola Life and Sprite, has been instrumental in that process.
+Over the years The Coca-Cola Company has created new drinks, new flavours and new pack sizes, with a true belief in giving consumers more choice.
+Stevia, a zero-calorie sweetener used in drinks like Coca-Cola Life and Sprite, has been instrumental in that process.

 For the green-fingered among you, the stevia plant is a relative of the chrysanthemum family and native to Paraguay.
 It’s been grown, harvested and used in recipes by indigenous people for centuries.
 Now, more than 75 countries around the world use stevia sweeteners in their food and drink products.

-We listened to the growing demand for more great-tasting, sweetened drinks that contain ingredients from natural origins, as well as fewer calories, and so we turned to stevia.
+The Coca-Cola Company listened to the growing demand for more great-tasting, sweetened drinks that contain ingredients from natural origins, as well as fewer calories, and so turned to stevia.
 By combining it with fruit juice, sugar or other low-calorie and no-calorie sweeteners, we’ve been able to increase our range of drinks and create something for every lifestyle and occasion.

 Sprite fans were the first to be introduced to stevia extract in Great Britain.
-Mixing it with the original recipe meant we were able to reduce the sugar and calorie content by 30 per cent, while still offering a great, refreshing taste.
+Mixing it with the original recipe meant a reduction in the sugar and calorie content by 30 per cent, while still offering a great, refreshing taste.

-In 2014, we took our thirst for innovation a step further and launched Coca-Cola Life, a lower-calorie cola sweetened using a blend of sugar and stevia extract.
-It contains a third less sugar and a third fewer calories than Coca-Cola1 and comes in bright green packaging.
+In 2014, the thirst for innovation was taken a step further with the launch of Coca-Cola Life, a lower-calorie cola sweetened using a blend of sugar and stevia extract.
+It contains a third less sugar and a third fewer calories than Coca-Cola1, and comes in bright green packaging.

 1 Reduction by one third of the calories than full sugar colas in GB, due to 37 per cent sugar reduction, thanks to the presence of stevia extract.